 NOTE: You can not proceed to the next step of the Product Upload Flow if the Website claim failed.

 For advertising on Google Shopping a unique product identifier is required for each product.
 Product identifiers can be a combination of Brand / Manufacturer and Manufacturer Part Number (MPN) or a combination of Brand / Manufacturer and GTIN (Global Trade Identification Number, such as EAN, UPC, JAN, ISBN).

 Skip this step, if the products in your PrestaShop backend have Brand / Manufacturer information and MPN or GTIN.

 If no MPN and GTIN are available for the products you are selling (e.g. for custom or hand made products), you can advertise them by configuring Product Identifiers with PrestaShop Ads:

-PrestaShop Ads will import shipping costs from your PrestaShop backend and upload them to Google.
-In case you did not configure shipping costs in your PrestaShop backend, you can configure basic shipping costs in PrestaShop Ads.
+PrestaShop Ads will import shipping costs from your PrestaShop backend and upload them to Google, you can skip this step.

 Finishing the configuration process